 The parts of speech fall into two word classes: open and closed.

-Open word classes are parts of speech that regularly acquire new words.
-Language evolves, and usually, evolution happens in these parts of speech: nouns, adjectives, adverbs, and verbs.
-In 2020, new words added to the Merriam-Webster dictionary included deepfake, truthiness, and contactless.
+The open word classes are the parts of speech that regularly acquire new words.
+Language evolves, and usually, that evolution takes place in nouns, adjectives, adverbs, and verbs.
+In 2022, new words added to the Merriam-Webster dictionary included dumbphone (noun), greenwash (verb), and cringe (adjective).

-Closed word classes are the parts of speech that don’t regularly add new words.
-These parts of speech are more “set in stone” and include pronouns, conjunctions, articles, and prepositions.
+The closed word classes are the parts of speech that don’t readily acquire new words.
+These parts of speech are more set in stone and include pronouns, conjunctions, articles, and prepositions.

 You don’t have to guess whether you’re using certain words correctly or breaking grammar rules in your writing.
 Just copy and paste your writing and get instant feedback on whether your sentences have misspellings, punctuation errors, or any structural mistakes.